cmalinmayor/ultrack-i2k2024/tutorial/tracking.md

 +++

-This tutorial shows Ultrack's multiple hypotheses tracking capabilities.
+This tutorial shows Ultrack's multiple hypotheses tracking capabilities in a 2D cell tracking example due to the tutorial time constraints.
+The same principles apply to 3D tracking.

 We will start with a simple classical image processing solution with ultrack and tracking cells for image intensities directly.
 Then, we will progress to using Cellpose and finally use multiple Cellpose segmentations to improve tracking performance without training our own segmentation model showcasing the improvement when a single segmentation isn't good enough.